 Banci Firenze Sunburst Flush Mount

-Materials: Gold “antique” painted metal (iron) presenting European oak leaves (quercus robur) and ferns.
+Materials: Gold “antique” painted metal (iron) presenting European oak leaves (quercus robur) and some fern leaves.
 Bakelite sockets.

 Height: 11 cm / 4.33”